Adillwma/QuantumHarmonics/README.md

 </div>

-The energy scale describes the required energy to move the electron from its bound state to infinity, a simpler way to think of it is the sum total energy of the nucleas and the electron is this much lower (hence the negative) than if they were seperated by an infinite distance
+The energy scale describes the required energy to move the electron from its bound state to infinity, a simpler way to think of it is the sum total energy of the nucleus and the electron is this much lower (hence the negative) than if they were separated by an infinite distance.

-So far we have been calculating in one dimension, but the hydrogen atom is a three-dimensional system.
-Fortunatly, in the $l = 0$ case, the wavefunctions are spherically symmetric, so we can extend our 1D results to 2D and 3D by simply squaring the wavefunction to get the probability density, and then plotting the probability density as a function of the radial distance from the nucleus.
+So far, we have been calculating in one dimension, but the hydrogen atom is a three-dimensional system.
+Fortunately, in the $l = 0$ case, the wavefunctions are spherically symmetric, so we can extend our 1D results to 2D and 3D by simply squaring the wavefunction to get the probability density, and then plotting the probability density as a function of the radial distance from the nucleus.

 <div align="center">